 - He loves each of us so much, He will not give us something that will cause us or someone else to live in sin (Luke 11:11-13; Romans 8:32; James 1:15-17); and,

-To understand understand the abundant life filled with unspeakable joy, we will look at (1) what the promise is; (2) why worship results in it; (3) how to worship (including a definition of worship); and (4) the conclusion.
-First, let’s look at the definitions of the words “unspeakable” and “joy” which used together in 1 verse in the KJV :
+To understand the abundant life filled with unspeakable joy, we will look at: (1st) what the promise is; (2nd) why worship results in joy; (3rd) how to worship (including a definition of worship); and (4th) the conclusion.
+To help with Biblical clarity, let’s look at Scriptural definitions of the words “unspeakable” and “joy” which are used together in only 1 verse in the King James Version:

-- Whom having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory: – 1 Peter 1:8 KJV.
+- Whom having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory: (1st Peter 1:8 KJV).

-Unspeakable: Thayer’s Greek Lexicon describes STRONGS NT 412 as “to which words are inadequate”.
-“Unspeakable” occurs only 2 other times the KJV (2 Corinthians 9:15; 2 Corinthians 12:4).
+Definition of Unspeakable: Thayer’s Greek Lexicon describes STRONGS New Testament G412 as “to which words are inadequate” and is only used once with joy.
+“Unspeakable” occurs only 2 other times (2nd Corinthians 9:15; 2nd Corinthians 12:4).
 Other words used with the same meaning include inexpressible and indescribable

 - “These things I have spoken to you, that in Me you may have peace.
-In the world you will have tribulation; but be of good cheer, I have overcome the world.” – John 16:33 NKJV
+In the world you will have tribulation; but be of good cheer, I have overcome the world.”
+(John 16:33)

 No-one likes tribulation or trouble.
 Christ did not enjoy it either but He endured it for the joy before Him (Hebrews 12:2).
 Despite how hard our lives can be, Jesus expects us to access the peace and good cheer that is in Him.
 How is this achievable when the mind and the body influence our emotions?

-- Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus. – Philippians 4:6-7 NKJV
+- Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
+(Philippians 4:6-7)

-- I love those who love me, And those who seek me diligently will find me. – Proverbs 8:17 NKJV
+- I love those who love me, And those who seek me diligently will find me.
+(Proverbs 8:17 )

-- And you will seek Me and find Me, when you search for Me with all your heart. – Jeremiah 29:13 NKJV
+- And you will seek Me and find Me, when you search for Me with all your heart.
+(Jeremiah 29:13)

 - Draw near to God and He will draw near to you.
-Cleanse your hands, you sinners; and purify your hearts, you double-minded. – James 4:8 NKJV
+Cleanse your hands, you sinners; and purify your hearts, you double-minded.
+(James 4:8)

 Worship is designed by Almighty God to fill everyday life with unspeakable joy that grows increasingly.
 If this is not the case for you, self-examination is definitely worthwhile to make changes.

-Our LORD does not want religious worship that is mechanical and without sincerity/zeal/ passion.
+Our LORD does not want religious worship that is mechanical and without sincerity, zeal, or passion.
 Hebrews 12:18-19 sheds light on this so we will look at it from the Old and New Covenant standpoints.
-For context, the letter of Hebrews was initially sent to Jewish Christians as an encouragement: (1) to holdfast to the superiority of the Christ’s perfect sacrifice; and, (2) to preserve in faith regardless of any trouble that may lay ahead.
-(Hebrews 13:5-8)
+For context, the letter of Hebrews was initially sent as an encouragement to Jews following the Way: (1st) to hold fast to the superiority of Christ’s perfect sacrifice; and, (2nd) to preserve in faith regardless of any trouble that may lay ahead (Hebrews 13:5-8).
+The Way was the term that applied to all Christ-followers now called Christians.

-Old Covenant – in anticipation – prior to the atonement (appeasement) of sin by our LORD.
+The Old Covenant: was in anticipation or prior to the atonement (appeasement) of sin by our LORD.

 - For you have not come to the mountain that may be touched and that burned with fire, and to blackness and darkness and tempest….
 “And if so much as a beast touches the mountain, it shall be stoned or shot with an arrow.”
-And so terrifying was the sight that Moses said, “I am exceedingly afraid and trembling.”)
-Hebrews 12:18-21 refers to Exodus 19:12-14; Exodus 24:17; Deuteronomy 4:11; Deuteronomy 5:22-26; Hebrews 12:19-20
+And so terrifying was the sight that Moses said, “I am exceedingly afraid and trembling.”
+(Hebrews 12:18-21).
+This passage refers to Exodus 19:12-14; Exodus 24:17; Deuteronomy 4:11; Deuteronomy 5:22-26; Hebrews 12:19-20.

-New Covenant – in realization – after the atonement and resurrection by our LORD.
+The New Covenant: was in realization after the atonement and resurrection by our LORD.

 Whether we are gathered corporately or by ourselves, when we enter into worship, we are not alone.
-When we worship, our praises ascend into an invisible realm and we are in communion with Holy Ones – the Godhead who sustains our very breathing.
+When we worship, our praises ascend into an invisible realm, and we are in communion with Holy Ones; with the Godhead who sustains our very breathing.
 Worship is not the means to manipulate our LORD into changing our circumstances.
-It is reverent acknowledgement of God to God.
+It is the reverent acknowledgement of God unto our God.
 Worship is to be intentionally focused with the mind and heart on the LORD for His glory.
 Because the LORD inhabits our praises, the presence of the LORD will change our feelings which helps us through our circumstances.
-(Matthew 18:20; 1 Thessalonians 5:16-18; Hebrews 13:15)
+(Matthew 18:20; 1st Thessalonians 5:16-18; Hebrews 13:15)

-Although we journey in this temporal world that we experience in 4 measurable dimensions, our world and its boundaries are within in eternity.
-(The 4 dimensions are time, length, width, and depth.)
-Eternity is currently beyond our comprehension; it is where God resides in a realm we can not see while living on earth unless we have divine illumination such as a vision (1 Timothy 6:16; Revelation 21:3; Revelation 22:5).
-Scripture tells us one day we will be able to physically see Him (1 John 3:2; Job 19:26; Psalms 16:11; 1 Corinthians 13:12; 2 Corinthians 3:18).
+Although we journey in this temporal world that we experience in 4 measurable dimensions, our world and its boundaries are within eternity.
+(The 4 spatial dimensions are time, length, width, and depth.)
+Eternity is currently beyond our comprehension; it is where God resides in a realm we can not see while living on earth; that is unless we have a Divine illumination such as a vision (1st Timothy 6:16; Revelation 21:3; Revelation 22:5).
+Scripture tells us one day we will be able to physically see Him (1st John 3:2; Job 19:26; Psalms 16:11; 1st Corinthians 13:12; 2nd Corinthians 3:18).
+Praise God!

-Before our glorification/translation (1 Corinthians 15:1-58; 1 Thessalonians 4:13-17), our LORD provides an invitation by the Holy Spirit to join in the eternal throng that is communing with the Godhead.
-Our spirits (once reborn) join the eternal worship around the very throne of God.
 Consider those from Scripture who saw a vision of the LORD high and lifted up in His glory.
-Ezekiel, Jeremiah, Isaiah, Paul, John and others – They all had reverence.
+Ezekiel, Jeremiah, Isaiah, Paul, John and others who experienced this had reverence.
 Abraham, Moses, Gideon, Joshua interacted with the pre-incarnate appearance of the LORD.
-They bowed down understanding they were in the presence of someone much greater than them and worthy of honour.
-In eternity, we are worshiping God with these.
+They bowed down understanding they were in the presence of someone much greater than them; the One who was worthy of honour.
+They have entered eternity; in eternity we are worshiping God with all of them and other believers who have gone on before us.
+We just don’t see it while being limited to these dimensions.
+But we can certainly experience it!

 Many in every generation have wrongly believed they can offer any form of praise or worship and expect God to be pleased.
-Can our free-will worship/gift to the LORD be:
+Can our free-will worship or gift to the LORD be:

 - more from our sense of obligation?